 Well, I said this – and then there was silence.

 To give the consultant some credit – he tried to draw a picture from what I had said that he thought might make sense for everyone else!
 Nobody else commented or said anything.

 What was I expecting?
-“Ah, yes, God – lets be changed by God, then all the issues we are hoping to address will be sorted!”
+“Ah, yes, God – lets be changed by God, then all the issues we are hoping to address with children, young people and families will be sorted!”

 I don’t know.
 What I do know though is that I am glad I said it.
 I do believe in change, I believe in transformation!
 We are encouraged to be transformed by the renewing of our minds (Romans 12:2) and we are encouraged to live out our lives as new creations, you can’t be changed much more than being brought from death to life!
 (2 Corinthians 5:17) .
 Sometimes I back down or don’t just say it as it is.
 I might run the risk of being considered very odd, but – how else does authentic and lasting change come in our lives expect through the renewing work of the Holy Spirit.
 It is more than a “theory” of change – it is the the litmus test of the reality of our life with God.

 Are we being changed?
 Are we becoming more like Jesus?

 I often wonder if I am going backwards in this process – the longer I have been a Christian the more I think I need to be changed so much more than I have been already . . . it feels as if God has just begun scratching the surface of my life, with making me more like Jesus.
 What I do know is that part of being an authentic Christian is not shying away from stating things plainly in every context we might find ourselves in.
 We need to have confidence, not in ourselves but in the amazing God who we worship.

 I want to be changed, but also to BE part of the change I long to see . . . working alongside those who are Christians and those who are not, those who don’t care about God, those who don’t know about God, those who have never given God a second thought.